Approved by: State of Minnesota (Minnesota Statute 2010 135A.14)

 For Questions Contact: Student Compliance Office | email@example.com | 651.690.7781

 University-Level Immunization Requirements

 Minnesota Law (M.S.
 135A.14), effective July 1, 1990, requires that all students born after 1956 and enrolled in a public or private post-secondary school in Minnesota be immunized against tetanus, diphtheria, measles, mumps and rubella, allowing for certain specified exemptions.
 Students at St. Catherine University are required to submit their immunization information to show compliance with this law.

-To protect all persons in healthcare programs from possible exposure to communicable diseases, students enrolling in a program of study that includes an off-site clinical rotation, fieldwork or internship are required to provide a more extensive health history, immunization reports, and annual updates to St. Catherine University.
+To protect all students in healthcare programs from possible exposure to communicable diseases, students enrolling in a program of study that includes an off-site clinical rotation, practicum, fieldwork or internship are required to provide a more extensive health history, immunization reports, and annual updates to St. Catherine University.
 These requirements will be communicated to the student by the Student Compliance Office once the student is enrolled in the specific program.
 There are no exemptions granted for health care students as directed by our clinical partners.
 These requirements are extremely important and documentation of compliance is required by a specific due date.
-This is an enrollment requirement.
 If the information is late to the Student Compliance Office, a hold will be placed on the student's account.
 This may impact the student's ability to register for subsequent coursework, or go out for their clinical, practicum, fieldwork, or internship rotations.